Astronomy Open Night

 Room 101, 1 Central Courtyard

-This activity is coordinated by the Discovery Academy.
+This activity is coordinated by the Junior Science Academy.
 Explore Science, Technology, Engineering and Maths (STEM) concepts through engaging, hands-on activities... and get a little messy along the way!

-At Macquarie University’s Discovery Academy we provide opportunities for primary school-aged children to explore the world of science in a fun and safe environment.
+At Macquarie University’s Junior Science Academy we provide opportunities for primary school-aged children to explore the world of science in a fun and safe environment.
 Think space, dinosaurs, explosions, medicine, rocks, robotics, coding, archaeology and much more!

 This event will run from 5pm until our supplies run out.